 As we countdown to COP26, let’s use our climate heritage to bring us together and help shape our sustainable future.

 Find out more

 Want to know more about Scotland’s historic environment and climate change?

-Dr Ewan Hyslop is Head of Technical Research and Science at Historic Environment Scotland, where he manages technical programmes on historic buildings research, digital innovation, heritage science, and oversees the agency’s climate change programme.
-Ewan is a co-chair of the international Climate Heritage Network and chair of the Climate Change Working Group under the Scottish Government’s Strategy for the Historic Environment.
+Dr Ewan Hyslop is Head of Research and Climate Change at Historic Environment Scotland, where he oversees technical research into the historic environment in digital documentation and innovation, heritage science, carbon and net zero, cultural significance, and oversees the agency’s climate change programme.
+Ewan is founding co-chair of the international Climate Heritage Network and chair of the Climate Change Working Group under the Scottish Government’s Strategy for the Historic Environment.